SumiSastri/chat-app/README.md

 ## Server set-up

-Points to note: body-parser is now included in the Express server Cross Origin Resources or CORs is a 3rd party middleware
+Points to note: body-parser is now included in the Express server, I declare it as I have noted some errors if it is excluded

+Cross Origin Resources or CORs is a 3rd party middleware

 The stacking of the middleware `app.use` is important for the server to run correctly.